-The response of African intellectuals and political leaders to colonial oppression and suppression has been discussed in so many fora and in many academic research works.
+The response of African intellectuals and political leaders to colonial oppression and suppression has been discussed in so many platforms and in many academic research works.
 The fact that the average traditional African is communal by instinct made it possible for all these political theories to tilt towards the need to cater for the needs of the majority.
-As Fanon notes, decolonisation influences individuals and modifies them fundamentally (p, 28).
+As Fanon (1980: 28) notes, decolonisation influences individuals and modifies them fundamentally.
 It was really the case for African nationalists who fought European exploitation and degradation ideologically.
 It transformed them to "privileged actors" with the glare of history's floodlights on them.
 Through their actions, Africans "became men" during the process of decolonisation.
-It gave a new impetus to the age-long African attempts to free itself from the clutches of slavery and racism; it gave Africa a new brand of heroes who rose to the occasion in order to salvage the continent by putting their individual intellectual and political efforts see, all the concepts revolve around this African concept of communitarianism which the student is advised to take a closer look at by consulting other relevant materials and reading as wide as possible.
-If colonialism threw up African men of timber and caliber that fought to liberate the continent from exploitation and oppression, it is also a clarion call for this generation of African leaders to arise from slumber and take the bull by the horn in order to take the continent to the next stage of political and economic development and/or liberation.
-The African continent is still is still a developing one after over six decades that some the African countries had independence.
+It gave a new impetus to the age-long African attempts to free itself from the clutches of slavery and racism; it gave Africa a new brand of heroes who rose to the occasion in order to salvage the continent by putting their individual intellectual and political effort.
+This unit has been able to open our eyes to some of Africa's political philosophies of the 20th century.
+These ideologies helped to usher in a new era of African consciousness, their deficiencies notwithstanding.
+As we can see, all the concepts revolve around this African concept of communitarianism which the student is advised to take a closer look at by consulting other relevant materials and reading as wide as possible.
+If colonialism threw up African men of timber and caliber that fought toliberate the continent from exploitation and oppression, it is also a clarion call for this generation of African leaders to arise from slumber and takethe bull by the horn in order to take the continent to the next stage of political and economic development and/or liberation.
+The African continent is still a developing one after over six decades that some the African countries had independence.
 This is a great challenge to the present crop of intellectuals in the continent.